 Whose Responsibility is Discipleship?

-Some people will be more gifted for it like those with the spiritual gift of pastor or perhaps exhortation.
-Some people will be more impassioned toward it.
-But we are still all to disciple (Matt.
+Some people have spiritual gifts best suited for the discipleship of believers, like those with the gift of pastor, or perhaps exhortation.
+Some will be more impassioned toward it.
+But, we’re all responsible to disciple which begins with leading people to a saving knowledge and then helping them grow (Matt.
 28:19-20).
-We can begin where we are.
-There are many venues.
+We can begin where we are with those in our sphere of influence.

 Parents can disciple their own children.